SEO Automation with AI: Tools, Agents & Strategies 2026

 A typical rollout plan for SEO automation:

-**Month 1-2:** Automate reporting & monitoring (dashboards, alerts)
+**Months 1-2:** Automate reporting & monitoring (dashboards, alerts)

 **Month 7+:** Content generation with AI (controlled, with review process)

-3. Human Expertise Remains in the Loop
+3. Human expertise remains in the loop

 A proven framework: **AI does, Human reviews, AI learns**